INFO

 Linear Defect Detection code is using the code from Vicent Peris.
 The PreviewControl module is from Andres del Pozo.

 PixInsight scripts that come with the product were a great help when developing this script.
-Website Light Vortex Astronomy was a great place to find details and best practises when using PixInsight.
+Website Light Vortex Astronomy was a great place to find details and best practices when using PixInsight.
+Unfortunately that site is no longer available.

 Routines ApplyAutoSTF and applySTF used by AutoIntegrate are from scripts that are distributed with PixInsight.
 Routines for Linear Defect Detection are from PixInsight scripts LinearDefectDetection.js and CommonFunctions.jsh that are distributed with PixInsight.